citizenship by investment

 However, an applicant must prove to have funds to start and run their business.
 Also, housing and money to live in Portugal for a year are required.
 The visa validity period is four months.

-Your family can immigrate to Portugal when you get the entrepreneur visa (D2 Visa), and your family can get a residence permit so you can have family reunification.
+Your family can immigrate to Portugal when you get the entrepreneur visa (D2 Visa), and your family can get a Portuguese residence permit so you can have family reunification.

 You, as business people and your relatives need to stay in Portugal for more than 6 months each year to retain residency